-Submit for Department approval an action plan and timeline for resolution of rejected encounters with the proposed resolution accomplished within sixty (60) days.
+Submit for Department approval an action plan and timeline for resolution of rejected Encounters with the proposed resolution accomplished within sixty (60) Days.
 Such documentation and any associated action plan are to be submitted along with the monthly report, under separate cover.
-Such action plan is required when the accepted encounter percentage falls below ninety-seven percent (97%) for any reporting month.
+Such action plan is required when the accepted Encounter percentage falls below ninety-seven percent (97%) for any reporting month in total or for any individual Encounter type NCPDP, institutional (837I), and professional 837(P).

-- 14.9.3.
-Encounter data received from the CONTRACTOR will be enhanced and edited by standards established by the Department. - 14.9.4.
-The Department will reject individual encounters failing critical edits, as deemed appropriate and necessary by the Department to ensure accurate processing or encounter data quality, and will return these transactions to the CONTRACTOR for research and resolution. - 14.9.4.1.
-An Erred Encounter Record File shall be transmitted to the CONTRACTOR electronically on 999-acknowledgement file and 277CA response file for correction and submission.
-Such submission is expected within two (2) business days after the CONTRACTOR submits the encounter data to the Department in a format specified in the Managed Care Reporting guides encounter/edit information. - 14.9.5.
-The Department will require expeditious action on the part of the CONTRACTOR to resolve errors or problems associated with said claims or the adjudication thereof, including any necessary changes or corrections to any systems, processes or data transmission formats, in accordance with the procedure specified in Managed Care Policy and Reporting guides.

-- 14.9.5.1.
-Generally the CONTRACTOR shall, unless otherwise directed by the Department, address one hundred percent (100%) of reported errors within ninety (90) calendar days. - 14.9.5.2.
+- 14.9.2.2.1.
+Failure of the CONTRACTOR to adhere to the action plan will result in liquated damages outlined in Section 18 of the contract. - 14.9.3.
+Encounter data received from the CONTRACTOR will be edited by standards established by the Department. - 14.9.4.
+The Department will reject individual Encounters failing critical edits, as deemed appropriate and necessary by the Department to ensure accurate processing or Encounter data quality and will return these transactions to the CONTRACTOR for research and resolution. - 14.9.4.1.
+An Erred Encounter Record File shall be transmitted to the CONTRACTOR electronically and responded back within two (2) Business Days by the CONTRACTOR for correction of the interchange acknowledgement TA1. - 14.9.5.
+The Department will require expeditious action on the part of the CONTRACTOR to resolve errors or problems associated with said Claims or the adjudication thereof, including any necessary changes or corrections to any systems, processes or data transmission formats, in accordance with the Procedures specified in Department's companion guides. - 14.9.5.1.
+Generally, the CONTRACTOR shall, unless otherwise directed by the Department, address one hundred percent (100%) of reported errors within ninety (90) Calendar Days. - 14.9.5.2.
 Such errors will be considered acceptably addressed when the CONTRACTOR has either confirmed and corrected the reported issue or disputed the reported issue with supporting information or documentation that substantiates the dispute. - 14.9.5.2.1.
-The Department may require resubmission of the transaction with reference to the original in order to document resolution.
+The Department may require resubmission of the transaction with reference to the original to document resolution.